Lecture – A Translational Perspective on Intergenerational Trauma

 Available with English captions.

-- Describes basic concepts of molecular studies focusing on inter- and transgenerational phenotypes
+- Basic concepts of molecular studies focusing on inter- and transgenerational phenotypes